cklxx/mini-sglang/README.md

 # mini-sglang

 A minimal, streaming-first implementation of an sglang-style text generation stack with clear API / Engine / Backend separation.
 Benchmarks now compare real `sglang`, this mini stack, and a plain Hugging Face streaming baseline in both local and HTTP server modes.
+For the full upstream project and docs, see [sglang on GitHub](https://github.com/sgl-project/sglang).

 ### Quickstart